tronprotocol/tron-rosetta-api/README.md

 # tron-rosetta-api
-A java-tron sdk for rosetta.
+A rosetta api for java-tron.